First some information on the Snugpak Jungle Blanket.

 The outer shell is “MicroDiamond,” which is advertised as water repellent, and by my testing, it works pretty well.
 The “inside” is a softer nylon lining.
-Both look OK for the price point but are definitely not the materials found in higher end bags and gear.
-The stitching is good for a blanket in the price point.
+Both look OK for the price point but are definitely not the materials found in higher-end bags and gear.
+The stitching is good for a blanket at the price point.

 On to the conversion to an Underquilt for a hammock…

 I am not very talented with a thread injector (sewing machine) so my wife was critical here.
 First, she sewed a channel made of nylon ripstop that I had leftover from my V-Sail project for Kayaks (see article) onto the short ends of the Snugpak Jungle Blanket.
 In the middle of the channel, she sewed a buttonhole.
 Then we took some paracord and cut it to 4 pieces about 3″ in length.
 I pulled the center strands out of the paracord.
 These pieces of paracord were then sewn onto the 4 corners of the blanket.